 What is Positive Reinforcement Dog Training?

-Positive Reinforcement Dog Training, also known as Positive or Rewards-based dog training, is when you use rewards to encourage and teach your dog and puppy the behaviors you expect from them.
+Positive Reinforcement Dog Training, also called “Positive dog training” or “Rewards-based dog training“, is when you use rewards to encourage and teach your dog or puppy the behaviors you expect from them.
+Our at-home dog training instruction and puppy training program uses this method.

-As your dog learns that the good behaviors result in rewards, they are more likely to repeat them.
+As your dog learns that good behaviors result in rewards, they are more likely to repeat them.
 The rewards are not bribes, and your dog or puppy determines what is the most motivating positive reinforcement.

 Positive reinforcement is one of your most powerful tools for shaping or changing your dog’s behavior.